lowRISC/opentitan/hw/ip/gpio/doc/gpio.md

 In the input direction, software can read the contents of any of the GPIO peripheral inputs.
-In addition, software can request the detection of an interrupt event for any of the 32 bits in a configurable manner, either as positive- or negative-edge detection events, or level events.
+In addition, software can request the detection of an interrupt event for any of the 32 bits in a configurable manner, either as positive or negative edge detection events, or level events.
 A noise filter is available through configuration for any of the 32 GPIO inputs.
 This requires the input to be stable for 16 cycles of the main GPIO module clock before the input register reflects the change and interrupt